neilchvz/infrastructure-portfolio/automation/filevault-remediation/config-reference/flex-policy-enablement.md

 **2. FDERecoveryKeyEscrow**
 Ensures the recovery key generated during FileVault enablement is automatically escrowed to Addigy.
-This is applied in the same profile to guarantee escrow occurs at the moment of encryption — not as a separate step that could be missed.
+This is applied in the same profile to guarantee escrow occurs at the moment of encryption, not as a separate step that could be missed.

 ---